Libra-Informer/Libra-Resource-Hub/README.md

 # Libra Resource Hub
-A curated master list of useful resources for the Libra community.
+An actively curated master list of useful resources for the Libra community.

+Brought to you by the creator of [*The Libra Informer*](https://librainformer.substack.com/), an unofficial newsletter for the Libra community.
+If you like it and/or this list, please subscribe and promote *The Libra Informer*!

 **Table of Contents**